 Afterwards, be sure to visit the gardens and follow the path to the River Avon, with its views of the Water Meadows, and pop into the on-site tearoom for a traditional afternoon high tea.

 Address: 58 The Close, Salisbury

-10 Cholderton Charlies Rare Breeds Farm
+12. Cholderton Charlie's Rare Breeds Farm

-Cholderton Charlies Rare Breeds Farm has rare breeds of animals such as goats, pigs, chickens, ponies, and sheep dating back hundreds of years, reflecting an animal heritage as interesting as its buildings and monuments.
+A fun-filled day trip for families, Cholderton Charlie's Rare Breeds Farm has rare breeds of animals such as goats, pigs, chickens, ponies, and sheep dating back hundreds of years, reflecting an animal heritage as interesting as its buildings and monuments.
 In addition to the many animals is a nature trail, water gardens, a picnic area, and an adventure playground for children.

 Location: Amesbury Road, Cholderton, Salisbury

 Official site: http://choldertoncharliesfarm.com/

 For those planning on spending time exploring Salisbury and nearby Stonehenge, we recommend these highly rated hotels and inns with easy access to the top attractions in and around this historic city: